bjoern-hempel/js-analysis/README.md

-# Javascript Analysis Library
+# Javascript Numerical Analysis Library

-This javascript library provides some functions to do some analysis stuff.
+This javascript library provides some functions to do some numerical analysis calculations.

 ## 1. Vectors